frictionlessdata/livemark/index.md

 > https://pages.github.com/

-Livemark just generates a static HTML document so you can publish it using any static page hosting.
-Probably the simplest way is to use Github Pages.
-Just go to "Settings->Pages" in your repository and choose your main branch in the source menu:
+Livemark generates a static HTML document so you can publish it using any static page hosting.
+A common option for hosting is to use Github Pages - go to "Settings->Pages" in your repository and choose your main branch in the source menu:

 ![Github](data/github.png)